RoanMertens/smart-pension-tech-test/README.md

 The LogReader class has three public methods and three private methods.

 **PUBLIC**
 1. The initializer method which takes a filepath.
 The initializer method calls the parse method of the Parser class.
-It then stores the parsed file in the instance variable @file.
+It then stores the parsed entries in the instance variable @entries. example: [ {'/help_page/1' => {:all => 4, :unique => 2}} ]
-2. The return_all method that returns a list of pages with a count of entries to each page.
+2. The #all method that returns a list of pages with a count of entries to each page.
 Sorted descending.
-It calls the count method with the instance variable file and a message.
+It calls the #sort_desc method and then the #format method with the instance variable @entries, the type :all and the message 'visits'.
-3. The return_unique method that returns a list of pages with a count of unique entries to each page.
+3. The #unique method that returns a list of pages with a count of unique entries to each page.
 Sorted descending.
-It calls the count method with the unique rows of the instance variable file and a message.
+It calls the #sort_desc method and then the #format method with the instance variable @entries where the method .uniq is called on, the type :unique and the message 'unique views'.

 **PRIVATE**
-1. The count method which takes a file and a message.
-It uses a hash to count all duplicates that exist in the file.
-It calls the sort_desc and the format method.
-It returns the sorted and formatted array to the return_(all/unique) method.
-2. The sort_desc method takes a hash and sorts it by value from biggest to smallest number and returns it.
+1. The #sort_desc method takes a hash with nested hashes and a type sorts it by the nested value linked to the given type from biggest to smallest number and returns it.
-3. The format method takes a hash and a message and returns a list of rows with a path a count of amount of entries/unique entries and a message.
+2. The #format method takes a hash with nested hashes and a type a message and returns an array of strings with a path a count of amount of entries/unique entries and a message. example: ['/help_page/1 12 visits']

-The Parser class has one public an one private method.
+The Parser class has one public class method an three private class methods.

 **PUBLIC**
-1. The class method parse which takes a file path.
-It calls the check_file method.
-Then it parses the file and strips it.
-This file gets returned as an array of strings.
+1. The class method #parse which takes a file path.
+It calls the #check_file method.
+Then it opens the file and strips it.
+This file is then passed to the #create_entries method.
+Which returns a hash of nested hashes that is returned to the LogReader instance.

 **PRIVATE**
-1. The class method check_file which takes a file path.
+1. The class method #check_file which takes a file path.
 It checks if the given file path points to an existing file and raises an error if it doesn't.
+2. The class method #create_entries creates an empty hash of hashes.
+It gives this to the #fill_hash method with the :all type.
+It gets the hash back and calls the #fill_hash method again for the :unique type.
+3. The class method #fill_hash takes an empty hash, a type that will become a key in the nested hash and a file from which to take the information.
+It then interates over the file and counts the entries or unique entries and links it to the right nested key.
+It only fills one type at a time and therefore is called twice in the #create_entries method.
+example:
+[first iteration: {'/help_page/1' => {:all => 4, :unique => 0}} ]
+[second iteration: {'/help_page/1' => {:all => 4, :unique => 2}} ]

 ## Tests